What do you want to do?

 b) When are you expecting to get the returns?

-c) Is there a need for tax benefits on the saved money?
+c) Is there a need for tax benefits on the money saved?

 Choose the Saving Schemes that Match Your Goals

-Begin shortlisting necessary saving schemes once your amount for investment and time frame for receiving the money is decided.
+Begin shortlisting necessary savings schemes once your amount for investment and time frame for receiving the money are decided.
 Make sure to choose a scheme aligning with your financial objectives.
 Choose a single scheme to let your invested amount grow over time.

 Strive for Maximum Growth